SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 ## Reward
 For the reward, we define a `RewardShaper` class to inherit from `Sofa.Core.Controller` to update the reward value at each simulation step.
 In the initialization, we can define some parameters based on the scene configs, such as the pole length (`pole_length`) and the maximum angle (`max_angle`) the pole is allowed to tilt.

 Depending on the scene, some helper methods could be defined to get or calculate different values.
-For the CartPole scene, we need to get the pole's x and y positions, and the cart's x position.
+For the CartPole scene, we need to get the pole's x and y positions and the cart's x position.
 We also need to calculate the pole's angle and angular velocity.
-Finally, the `getReward` method uses these helper methods to get calculate and return the reward, as well as, the necessary states to determine whether or not a termination condition happened.
+Finally, the `getReward` method uses these helper methods to calculate and return the reward, as well as, the necessary states to determine whether or not a termination condition happened.
 Since the reward is 1 for each step the pole stays within the max angle limit, we simply return 1 as the reward, in addition to the current pole angle and the max allowed angle.

 An `update` method is also required to initialize the reward to specific values at each episode reset.
 In this case, it is not needed.